Pljas/Pljas/README.md

 ### Hi!<img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 My name is Mikhail.
 I'm currently working as a DevOps at Cabinet42.
-I'm programming in Java and learning some other interesting technologies.
+I do a bit of programming and am learning some other interesting technologies.

 <br />